-- 4.3.2 When designing an analysis process the firm should look not only at itself but at its clients and markets as well.
-Consider factors that lower risks as well as those that increase them; a client subject to an effective AML regime may pose a lower risk than one not.
-Accountancy firms should take into account the findings of the most recent National Risk Assessment, together with any guidance issued by the relevant competent authority, including Schedules 3 and 4 of the 2010 Act (as reproduced in Appendix D of this guidance). - 4.3.3 MLTF risks include the possibility that the firm might: - Be used to launder money (e.g. by holding criminal proceeds in a fund or a client money account, or by becoming involved in an arrangement that disguises the beneficial ownership of criminal proceeds); - Be used to facilitate MLTF by another person (e.g. by creating a corporate vehicle to be used for money laundering or by introducing a money launderer to another regulated entity); - Suffer consequential legal, regulatory or reputational damage because a client (or one or more of its associates) is involved in money laundering; - Fail to report a suspicion of MLTF. - A.3.4 Risks should be grouped into categories, such as 'client', 'service' and 'geography'.
+4.3.2When designing an analysis process the firm should look not only at itself but at its clients and markets also.
+Consider factors that lower risks as well as those that increase them; a client subject to an effective AML regime may pose a lower risk than one which is not.
+Accountancy firms should take into account the findings of the most recent National Risk Assessment, together with any guidance issued by the relevant competent authority, including Schedules 3 and 4 of the 2010 Act (as reproduced in Appendix D of this guidance).

+4.3.3MLTF risks include the possibility that the firm might:

+•be used to launder money (e.g., by holding criminal proceeds in a fund or a client money account, or by becoming involved in an arrangement that disguises the beneficial ownership of criminal proceeds);

+•be used to facilitate MLTF by another person (e.g., by creating a corporate vehicle to be used for money laundering or by introducing a money launderer to another regulated entity);

+•suffer consequential legal, regulatory or reputational damage because a client (or one or more of its associates) is involved in money laundering; and

+•fail to report a suspicion of MLTF.

+4.3.4Risks should be grouped into categories, such as 'client', 'service' and 'geography'.
 Some risks will not easily fit under any one heading but that should not prevent them from being considered properly.
 Nor should a firm judge overall risk simply by looking at individual risks in isolation.
-When two threats are combined they can produce a total risk greater than the sum of the parts.
+When two threats are combined, they can produce a total risk greater than the sum of the parts.
 A particular industry and a particular country may each be thought to pose only a moderate risk.
 But when they are brought together, perhaps by a particular client or transaction, then the combined risk could possibly be high.
 Firms should avoid taking a 'tick-box' approach to assessing MLTF risk in relation to any individual client but should, instead, take reasonable steps to assess all information relevant to its consideration of the risk.

-4.4 What is the risk profile of the accountancy firm?
+4.4What is the risk profile of the accountancy firm?